 With such a lot at stake, how can this be done effectively?

-Let’s consider some top tips from the leadership toolbox needed to lead a team set for expansion.
+Some top tips from the leadership toolbox needed to lead a team set for expansion

 First on the list should be focussed preparation.
 It will be crucial to do specific research, use existing networking contacts and ask lots of questions to understand the new environment.